Thursday’s Special (inspirational photo non-challenge)

 A few facts about Thursday, the origin of the name and the reason why I chose it as the day of my new special posts series:

 According to some international standard adopted in most western countries, Thursday is the fourth day of the week.
 In countries that use the Sunday-first convention, Thursday is defined as the fifth day of the week such as in Portugal where it is called “quinta-feira” meaning fifth day of liturgical celebration (the first being Sunday) after Latin “feria quinta” used in religious texts where it was not allowed to consecrate days to pagan gods.
 In other Romance languages the name for Thursday was clearly derived from Jupiter such as “jeudi” in French, “giovedi” in Italian, or “jueves” in Spanish.
 In Slavic languages again the number is used such as in Croatian where “četvrtak” means the fourth day.
-In Hindi the word for Jupiter is Brhaspati, and Thursday is called Brhaspativar, also known as Guruvar in the South Indian languages (thank you Madhu).
+In Hindi the word for Jupiter is Brhaspati, and Thursday is called Brhaspativar, also known as Guruvar in the South Indian languages.

 The name Thursday is derived from Old English Þūnresdæg and Middle English Thuresday, which means “Thor’s day”.
 And who is Thor if not Jupiter (Latin: Iuppiter, Iūpiter) (also called Jove), in Roman mythology, the god of sky and thunder, the king of all gods.
 The Planet Jupiter which is visible to the naked eye in the night sky and occasionally in the daytime too when the sun is low, was named after it.

 Jovian is the adjectival form of Jupiter.
 The older adjectival form jovial, employed by astrologers in the Middle Ages, has come to mean “happy” or “merry”, moods ascribed to Jupiter’s astrological influence.